Qiskit/qiskit/README.md

 ## Authors (alphabetical)

-The first release of QISKit was developed by Andrew Cross, Jim Challanger, Ismeal Faro, Jay Gambetta, Jesus Perez, and John Smolin
+The first release of QISKit was developed by Andrew Cross, Jim Challanger, Ismael Faro, Jay Gambetta, Jesus Perez, and John Smolin

 ## License